uktrade/export-wins-ui-mi/README.md

 npm version major
 ```

-Once the branch has been merged to master, pull the latest master branch and then tag the release:
+Once the PR has been merged to master, pull the latest master branch and then tag the release:

 ```bash
 npm run tag-master